pschmidtwalter/LWFBrook90R/README.md

 upon request as a pre-compiled Fortran command line program together with an MS Access User Interface.
 In 2019, Volodymyr Trotsiuk converted the Fortran 77 code to Fortran 95 and implemented the connection to R.
-Paul Schmidt-Walter’s `brook90r`
-(<https://doi.org/10.5281/zenodo.1433677>) package for LWF-Brook90 input
-data generation, model execution and result processing was adapted and extended to control this interface function.
+Paul Schmidt-Walter’s `brook90r` (Schmidt-Walter, 2018) package for LWF-Brook90 input data generation, model execution and result processing was adapted and extended to control this interface function.

 ## License